 - We don’t pass a plate during the service, but have black giving boxes throughout our facility and online giving to give your offering back to God as you feel led.

 Your first visit

 - Where do I go once I arrive?
-When you arrive, use the Auditorium entrance (main door #6).
+When you arrive, use the Auditorium entrance (main door #6 at The Milton Campus).
 Once inside, in the foyer, you’ll see The Hub (our welcome desk) directly in front of you, and lots of Guest Service team members ready to assist you!
 We also have a Navigator Team to escort you to where you’d like to go.

 - Should I come early?
 You may want to arrive a little early to make sure you have enough seats for your family and connect with others before the service.
 If you have children, please allow 15-20 minutes to get your child registered and to their classroom.

 - What should I wear?
 You’ll find a variety in appearance at CWC–anything from a suit and tie to jeans.
 Don’t worry about what to wear.
 Come as you are!

 - How do you welcome first-time visitors?
 We won’t embarrass you or ask you stand up or raise your hand during the service.
 We would love the opportunity to get to know you and for you to get to know us.
 While you’re visiting, stop by The Hub (our welcome desk), outside The Auditorium for more information and receive a special gift put together just for you.